lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-06-01-Formalising-Incompleteness-III.md

   </span><span class="keyword1 command">by</span> <span class="main">(</span><span class="operator">metis</span> wf_dbtm_imp_is_tm wf_dbtm_trans_tm<span class="main">)</span>
 </pre>

+A well formed de Bruijn formula is defined in terms of abstraction in the last line, which handles the existential quantifier.
+The abstraction operation is called with the name of the quantified variable, substituting a de Bruijn index of 0.
+The abstraction operation will increase this index as it passes through other quantifiers.
+A lot is going on, and yet the definition is simple.

 <pre class="source">
 <span class="keyword1 command">inductive</span> <span class="entity">wf_dbfm</span> <span class="main">::</span> <span class="quoted"><span class="quoted"><span>"</span>dbfm</span> <span class="main">⇒</span> bool<span>"</span></span><span>
   </span><span class="keyword2 keyword">where</span><span>